wiseman-timelord/WiseRain/README.md

 # WiseRain

 ### STATUS
 Working.
-Possible improvements are...
+Asked GPT4 to check the Possible improvements are...
 - ensure all variables are unique (movie maker from live essentials could be interfering).

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, yes there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
 If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...
-- Version 1.00 is a good lightweight base, for people wishing to develop their own powershell based scriptsm, additionally newer versions have less comments/blank lines.
+- Version 1.00 is a good lightweight base, for people wishing to develop their own powershell based scriptsm; newer versions have less comments too.
-- Version => 1.05, has a few more, features and improvements, and uses a Psd1 file requiring saving each iteration of a <1kb temp file, while monitoring panel is active.
+- Version 1.05, has a few more, features and improvements, and uses a Psd1 file requiring saving each iteration of a <1kb temp file, while monitoring panel is active.
+- Version 1.09, see the monitoring on a separate panel, this is hopefully improved/fixed now too.

 ### FEATURES
 - ** Dark Theme **: Designed for dark-themed desktops, where the background is dark-grey and the text is light-grey or white.